 - You can form a trust prior to claiming your prize, but understand that your name is still public and reportable.

-How Long Do You Have to Claim Your Prize?
+How Long Do You Have In Claiming Lottery Prize?

 Almost all Lottery draw games allow you 180 days from the date of the draw to claim your prize.
 The only exceptions are the Powerball and Mega Millions jackpots, which have a one-year time limit from the date of the draw to claim your prize.
 Scratchers prizes can be claimed no later than 180 days from the announced end of game date.